 Consider recent actions by the council and its members:

-The common thread running through these incidents?
-Council members voting to enrich their campaign contributors.
-Each of these — and there are others — are examples of a “pay-to-play” environment created at Wichita City Hall.
+What is the common thread running through these incidents?
+Council members have voted to enrich their significant campaign contributors.
+Each of these are examples of a “pay-to-play” environment created at Wichita City Hall.
 It’s harmful to our city in a number of ways.

 First, overpriced no-bid contracts and other giveaways to campaign contributors isn’t economic development.
 It’s cronyism.
-It’s wasteful and abusive of taxpayers and erodes their trust in government.
+It’s wasteful.

 We need laws to prohibit Wichita city council members from voting on or advocating for decisions that enrich their significant campaign contributors.
 A model law for Wichita is a charter provision of the city of Santa Ana, in Orange County, California, which states: “A councilmember shall not participate in, nor use his or her official position to influence, a decision of the City Council if it is reasonably foreseeable that the decision will have a material financial effect, apart from its effect on the public generally or a significant portion thereof, on a recent major campaign contributor.”

 We’d also need to add — as does New Jersey law — provisions that contributions from a business owner’s spouse and children will be deemed to be from the business itself.
-Additionally the contributions of principals, partners, officers, and directors, and their spouses, are considered to be from the business itself for purposes of the law.
+This is because for Kansas municipal and school district elections, only personal contributions may be made.
+Additionally the contributions of principals, partners, officers, and directors, and their spouses and children, are considered to be from the business itself for purposes of the law.
 These provisions are important, as many city council members in Wichita receive campaign contributions from business owners’ family members and employees as a way to skirt our relatively small contribution limits.
+For two examples of how companies use family members, employees, and friends to stack up campaign contributions, see Campaign contributions show need for reform in Wichita.

-Such campaign finance reform would not prohibit anyone from donating as much as they want (under the current restrictions) to any candidate.
+Such campaign finance reform would not prohibit anyone from donating as much as they want (up to the current limits) to any candidate.
 Nor would the law prevent candidates from accepting campaign contributions from anyone.

 This reform, however, would remove the linkage between significant contributions and voting to give money to the contributor.
 This would be a big step forward for Wichita, its government, and its citizens.

-A second path would be to use the municipal initiative process, which was used by community water fluoridation advocates in Wichita this year.
+A second path would be to use the municipal initiative process.
 Under this process, a group writes a proposed ordinance.
-Then, it must collect about 6,200 valid signatures on petitions.
-If a successful petition is verified, the city council must either (a) pass the ordinance as written, or (b) set an election.
-For the fluoridation initiative the council voted to call an election, which was held as part of the November general election.
-(The initiative failed to obtain a majority of votes, so the proposed ordinance did not take effect.)
+Then, it collects valid signatures on petitions.
+If a successful petition is verified, the city council must either (a) pass the ordinance as written, or (b) set an election to let the people vote whether the ordinance should become law.

 There is also a third path, which is for the Wichita City Council to recognize the desirability of campaign finance reform and pass such an ordinance on its own initiative.